buildbot/buildbot/master/docs/relnotes/index.rst

 In addition to what's listed below, the 0.8.7p1 release adds the following.

 * The ``SetPropertiesFromEnv`` step now correctly gets environment variables from the slave, rather than those set on the master.
+  Also, it logs the changes made to properties.

 Master
 ------